Tuition & Grant/Aid

 Who is eligible to apply?

-Parents of enrolled Saint Margaret School students or parents of new students who have applied and been accepted may apply for a tuition grant.
-Applicants must be registered parishioners who regularly attend church at Saint Margaret Parish and provide regular support at an appropriate level using offertory envelopes or electronic giving.
+Parents of enrolled St. Margaret School students or parents of new students who have applied and been accepted may apply for a tuition grant.
+Applicants must be registered parishioners who regularly attend church at St. Margaret Parish and provide regular support at an appropriate level using offertory envelopes or electronic giving.

 Active parishioner status is checked as part of the tuition assistance application process and several times during the year.
 Please refer to the Tuition Assistance Policies on the parish website for additional information.